vippsas/vipps-partner/partner-keys.md

 See
-[Get an access token](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md#get-an-access-token) in the Getting started guide, for more details.
+[Get an access token](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md#get-an-access-token) in the Getting Started guide, for more details.

 ## HTTP headers